 Once you are happy with how tender the meat, ponmo and dried fish are, add palm oil and bring to boil for about 5 minutes

 Add chopped ata rodo, ground crayfish and periwinkles (if using) to the sauce and continue to cook on medium low heat for another 3-5 minutes.

-Add okazi leaves to the sauce and continue for another 10-15 minutes.
+Followed by okazi leaves, add it to the sauce and continue for another 10-15 minutes.
 Add seasoning and salt if need be but you might not need it if stock is well seasoned and the flavour from the smoked catfish and ponmo would have infused in the soup.

 If you have pounded the okazi, you may not need to cook for that long.
 OKAZI LEAF IS STRONG AND CHEWABLE and it needs to be soft to be enjoyed.
 To be honest with you, even after blending mine, I still found it a bit chewy but I enjoyed every single bit of it.

 Traditionally, you add water leaves to the soup before okazi leaves but I found okazi leaves strong and chewy hence my way of cooking it.

 Add spinach to the okazi soup, combine well and cook for another 5 minutes.